Ansh-21/SeaInvaders/README.md

 1. Get the basic gameplay:
 	a.
 Add randomly spawning fish (done)
 	b.
-Add a controllable blaster
+Add a controllable blaster (done)
 	c.
-Add bullets that spawn from the blaster and deapawn at the top
+Add bullets that spawn from the blaster and deapawn at the top (done)
 	d.
 Make the bullets kill the fish
 2. Get the complicated gameplay:
 	a.
 Add lives